Ahead we're delving into persimmon benefits plus sharing recipes ready to celebrate every last squeeze of this delicious fruit all season.

 5. Persimmons may lower the risk of cancer

-While more research is needed, persimmon fruit has been linked to potential anti-carcinogenic effects.
-“They may protect against cancer thanks to being rich in flavonoids and carotenoids, like beta-carotene, which may be especially beneficial when it comes to fighting against lung and colorectal cancer,” she says.
+While more research is needed, persimmon fruit has been linked to potential anti-carcinogenic effects, making it one of the best fruits for longevity.
+“They may protect against cancer thanks to being rich in flavonoids and carotenoids, like beta-carotene, which may be especially beneficial when it comes to fighting against lung and colorectal cancer,” Lakatos says.

 How to enjoy the benefits of persimmon fruit